-Understanding the goodwill Outlet Concept
+Understanding the Goodwill Outlet Concept

 The Goodwill Outlet, fondly referred to as “the bins,” is the final destination for donated goods before they are either discarded, recycled, or, in the case of textiles, shipped overseas.
 Items wind up here for several reasons: they failed to sell in stores due to damages, high prices, or simply being too quirky.
 Overflowing donations also find their way here.
 It’s Goodwill’s final attempt to extract profit before absorbing disposal costs.